JohnTwenty/Projects/Derelict/Rules/docs/SRD.md

 ## Guard Action

-An activated marine can perform the guard action to spend 2 AP to get guard token; if the marine had an overwatch token, this is removed.
+An activated marine can perform the guard action to spend 2 AP to get a guard token; if the marine had an overwatch token, this is removed.
-After placing the guard token the marine's activation automatically ends, all its remaining ap are lost, and it receives a deactivated token.
+After placing the guard token in the marine's cell, the marine's activation automatically ends, all its remaining ap are lost, and it receives a deactivated token.
-After performing the guard action, the marine player may either activatge a different marine available for activation or pass.
+After performing the guard action, the marine player may either activate a different marine available for activation or pass.
 All guard tokens are removed at start of marine turn.

 ## Assault Action